 Before an application can be considered, proof is required that the applicant has an exempt classification as described in Section 501(c)(3) of the Internal Revenue Code and it is considered "not a private foundation" within the meaning of Section 509(a) of the Code.
 An applicant may qualify under Section 170(c)(1) if its requested grant is shown to be for public purposes only as described in the Code.

 The Board meets to consider applications in the latter part of January, May, and September.
 The proper processing of applications precludes the consideration of any proposal not received in the Foundation's office on or before the 15th of the month prior to the month in which the meeting is scheduled.
-(Deadlines for submission: December 15, April 15, August 15; the next business day if these dates fall on a holiday or weekend.
-The request must be in our office on that day-not postmarked.)
+(Deadlines for submission: December 15, April 15, August 15.
+Note: the next business day if these dates fall on a holiday or weekend).

 5556 Caruth Haven Lane, Suite 200